kevburnsjr/bloomfilter/README.md

 ok      github.com/willf/bloom  9.580s
 ```

-This project is about 15% slower for Add and 40% slower for Test and Add.
-This performance
+This project is about 15% slower for Add and 40% slower for Test and Add compared with bloom.
-penalty may be an acceptable trade-off in exchange for the portability this project is designed to
+This performance penalty may be an acceptable trade-off in exchange for the portability this
-provide.
-Weigh your application's efficiency requirements for bloom filter use and creation against
+project is designed to provide.
+Weigh your application's efficiency requirements for bloom filter
-the ability to use your filters in javascript before integrating this package.
+use and creation against the benefit of sharing filters with javascript applications before
+integrating this package.

 ### Standing on the shoulders of giants